 Workflow & Application Provenance.
-Provenance models or systems for workflows and/or applications have also been explored [18], [20], [21], [73].
-For example, Karma [21] describes a model with a hierarchy of 'workflow-serviceapplication-data'.
+Provenance models or systems for workflows and/or applications have also been explored [18], [20], [21], [54].
+For example, Karma [21] describes a model with a hierarchy of 'workflow-service-application-data'.
 However, the model is designed for the cloud environment and cannot cover diverse HPC needs (e.g., HDF5 attributes, MPI ranks).
 PROV-ML [18] is a series of well-defined specifications for machine learning workflows.
-Different from PROV-ML, PROV-IO+ is designed for general HPC workflows.
+Different from PROV-ML, PROV-IO is designed for general HPC workflows.
 IBM ProvLake [20] is a lineage data management system capable of capturing data provenance across programs.
-Unlike PROV-IO+, ProvLake always require users to modify the source code using its special APIs, which severely limits its usage and scalability for complicated HPC workflows.Similar to PROV-IO+, there are a few provenance capturing tools using DBMS to store queriable provenance data, but they do not follow any widely used provenance models [74]-[76].
+Unlike PROV-IO, ProvLake always require users to modify the source code using its special APIs, which severely limits its usage and scalability for complicated HPC workflows.
+Similar to PROV-IO, there are a few provenance capturing tools using DBMS to store queriable provenance data, but they do not follow any widely used provenance models [55]-[57].

 Other Usage of Provenance.
 Provenance has been applied to other venues.
-For example, MOLLY uses lineage-driven fault injection to expose bugs in fault-tolerant protocols [77].
+For example, MOLLY uses lineage-driven fault injection to expose bugs in fault-tolerant protocols [58].
 There have been a multitude of domain-specific or application-specific provenance and ontology management implementations.
-However, they do not capture the I/O access information that PROV-IO+ manages.
-We believe the comprehensive provenance information enabled by PROV-IO+ can also be leveraged to stimulate several data quality and storage optimizations, which we leave as future work.
+However, they do not capture the I/O access information that PROV-IO manages.
+We believe the comprehensive provenance information enabled by PROV-IO can also be leveraged to stimulate several data quality and storage optimizations, which we leave as future work.

 Non-Provenance Tools.
-In addition, great efforts have been made to manage workflows [78], [79] or log I/O events for various purposes [38], [39], [80]-[94].
-While they are effective for their original goals, they are insufficient to address provenance needs in general due to a number of reasons: (1) no relational model to support tracking or querying rich provenance (e.g., various relations defined in W3C PROV-DM [31]); (2) agnostic to the fine-grained semantics in HPC I/O libraries (e.g., HDF5 attributes); (3) little portability across different I/O libraries or workflow environments; (4) no programmable interface to specify customized provenance needs.
+In addition, great efforts have been made to manage workflows [59], [60] or log I/O events for various purposes [34], [35], [61]-[75].
+While they are effective for their original goals, they are insufficient to address provenance needs in general due to a number of reasons: (1) no relational model to support tracking or querying rich provenance (e.g., various relations defined in W3C PROV-DM [28]); (2) agnostic to the fine-grained semantics in HPC I/O libraries (e.g., HDF5 attributes); (3) little portability across different I/O libraries or workflow environments; (4) no programmable interface to specify customized provenance needs.

-9 CONCLUSION & FUTURE WORK
+8 CONCLUSION & FUTURE WORK

-We have introduced a provenance tool called PROV-IO+ for scientific data on HPC systems.
-Experiments with representative HPC workflows show that PROV-IO+ can address diverse provenance needs with reasonable overhead.
-We believe that PROV-IO+ represents a promising direction toward ensuring the rigorousness and trustworthiness of scientific data management.
-In the future, we will address the limitations mentioned in §7.
+We have introduced a provenance tool called PROV-IO for scientific data on HPC systems.
+Experiments with representative HPC workflows show that PROV-IO can address diverse provenance needs with reasonable overhead.
+We believe that PROV-IO represents a promising direction toward ensuring the rigorousness and trustworthiness of scientific data management.

+In the future, we will address the limitations mentioned in §1.5.
 Moreover, in the Top Reco case studied in this paper, the domain scientists would like to identify the best configurations across multiple runs of the workflow.
 In other words, there is a need of provenance across multiple executions of the same workflow.
 Similar cross-workflow provenance may be needed when multiple different workflows cooperate to process shared datasets, which requires additional modeling and interface to bridge the semantic gap between workflows.
-We would like to investigate such complex multi-workflow scenario as well.
-In addition, we observe that diagnosing the correctness and performance anomalies in HPC systems is increasingly challenging due to the complexity (e.g., a single SSD failure may cause the "blast radius" problem due to system dependencies), and we will apply PROV-IO+ to address such open challenges in the future.
-Overall, we believe that PROV-IO+ represents a promising direction toward ensuring the rigorousness and trustworthiness of scientific data management.
+We would like to investigate such complex multiworkflow scenario as well.

-10 ACKNOWLEDGMENTS
+9 ACKNOWLEDGMENTS